bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

    file, it is recommended to employ the *process facade* design pattern.

-   Inside the main project of the generic application create a single process (e.g. Main) that holds the start elements of all the elementary business processes of the application.
+   Inside the main project of the generic application create a single process (e.g., Main) that holds the start elements of all the elementary business processes of the application.
 Factor the logic of those processes out into sub processes and call them from the facade process stubs, as illustrated below.
 With this approach, only one process (the